pozar/shoutcast2soundexchange/README.md

 # shoutcast2soundexchange
-A script to convert shoutcast sc_w3c logs to what SoundExchange needs
+A Python cript to convert shoutcast sc_w3c logs to what SoundExchange needs

 This is based on what is described at: https://digitalservices.npr.org/post/soundexchange-streaming-file-format-standard-announced